MoriKermani/git-cheat-sheet/README.md

 ## The commands that should know to use git
 - `git init` (initial git repository in .git).
+- `git clone` (clone a repository into a new directory).
-- `git add` (take snapshot).
+- `git add` (to add the local changes to your stage).
-- `git commit` (to store content permanetly in your repository).
+- `git commit` (to store content permanetly in your local repository).
 - `git status` (summary of the situation).
+- `git push` (to send the changes to remote of repo. for first time push in new branches, you should use `git push -u origin branch-name`).
-- `git log` (history of changes).
+- `git log` (history of changes. my suggest is `git log --all --graph --decorate --oneline -- date-order` to see history).
-- `git branch` (show the branches and can put).
+- `git branch` (create, show, and delete the branch. use `git push -d origin branch` to delete branch from remote repo).
-- `git merge` (to merge branches togheder. also we can use `git merge --squash` to merge the last commit to the main branch and delete the previes commits of feature branch.)
+- `git merge` (to merge a branch to this branch that you are in it. also you can see the all commits of the another one branch. if use `git merge --squash`, you can merge the last commit of that branch to your branch, so you have just one commit instead of all commits of that branch, and this is so clearly and readable one line commits.)
+- `git rebase` (to change the base of this branch to HEAD of another branch. use `git rebase -i` for intractive).
 - `git fetch` (what is the changes of repository that you are working with another before you pull it and merge it).
 - `git pull` (to get a repository to your local things) `git pull = git fetch + git merge`.
 - `git show` (show details about of commit).
 - `git tag` (put tag in your commit).
+- `git reflog` (to see HEAD's numbers in log).
-- `git reset` (reset your current branch and working directory to some a HEAD before).
+- `git reset` (reset your current branch and working directory to a HEAD before).
 - `git revert` (to undo changes that you have pushed).
 - `git grep` (to search string in any version of the project. if leave version in commit, it will search for all the files).
 - `git cat-file commit hash` (see commit details with hash. also you can search specificly for tree of that with ```git ls-tree``` and see the contens of file data with `git cat-file blob`).
 - `git diff` (show changes between commits, commit and working tree, etc).
-- `git rebase` (to apply changes from one branch to another branch(it chand the base of branch to HEAD of another branch), or you can use `git rebase -i ` to intractive rebase).
 - `git submodules add (repo's address)` (to use a repository for a part of your repository).
 - `git commit --amend` (to chandge the last commit ).
 - `git cherry-pick` (to apply specific commit from one branch onto another branch).